oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

  - If data is eronated or there is any issue with the Lake, reset the lake
  - Reset the Lake by deleting `lake_data/` folder
  - Recreate the Lake by running `lake raw update` and `lake etl update` commands

+## "Dumb" Components
+Lake components should be self-contained, "dumb", and perform one role.

+GQLDF is upstream from ETL and does not have any knowledge of it.
+Do not create dependencies where there are none.
+I.E. If you delete CSV data from `lake_data`, do not expect this change to be reflected in RAW or ETL tables.
+Similarly, ETL should assume that GQLDF is performing it's role as expected.

+Rather, help improve the lake validation and CLI tools to improve the lake DX and operations.
+Think about the entry points, validations, and [how to improve the user flow](https://github.com/oceanprotocol/pdr-backend/issues/1087#issuecomment-2155527087) so these checks being done outside core systems, once, while remaining user friendly.